 He who criticizes should have constructive ideas of his own.
 In an earlier post, I scoffed at the results of a survey of school-age kids conducted by Sam Wineburg, which yielded a list of Americans that had as much to do with misplaced political correctness as actual fame.
 (To see that dubious list, see my post.)

-But if the kids in the survey didn’t really select the ten most famous persons in American history, who should be on such a list?
+But if the kids in Wineburg’s survey didn’t really select the ten most famous persons in American history, who should be on such a list?

 In that survey, reported in the Smithsonian, American presidents and first ladies were ineligible.
-Let’s stick with that — no presidents.
+Let’s stick with that: no presidents, no first ladies.
 But let me propose two lists, one for men, one for women.

 1. Benjamin Franklin